 Clinical studies have proven the benefits of minimally invasive spine surgery over open spine surgery.

 Some of these proven benefits are:

 Patients requiring spine surgery are usually the elderly, with multiple co-morbidities (diabetes, hypertension, heart and lung issues) and this swift and painless procedure makes a big difference in earlier recovery.
-Dr Dutta’s scientific research work published in Asian Spine Journal reveals that only 1 in 1000 patients operated using this micro endoscopic technique may suffer from an infection as compared to 1 in 25 patients with open spine surgery.
-Obesity in spine patients is also common, as leg pain restricts activity.
+Dr Dutta’s scientific research work published in Asian Spine Journal reports that only 1 in 1000 patients operated using this micro endoscopic spine surgery technique may suffer from an infection as compared to 1 in 25 patients with open spine surgery.
+Obesity in spine patients is also common.
 Open spine surgery in this subgroup of patients results in big incisions with prolonged recovery time.
-Key hole surgery is a perfect solution to this problem.
+Key-hole surgery is a perfect solution to this problem.
 Patients usually walk few hours after surgery and can go home the next day.

-Apart from Micro-Endoscopic Decompressions/Discectomies, this technique can be used for Minimally invasive fusions (MIS-TLIF) also.
+Apart from Micro Endoscopic Decompressions/Discectomies, this technique can be used for Minimally invasive fusions (MIS-TLIF) also.
 Carefully selected patients of traumatic injury to the spine are also candidates for MIS-Fixation where-in the entire instrumentation can be done through stab incisions in the skin.
-Other MIS (Minimally Invasive Surgery) procedures include vertebroplasty (done under Local Anaesthesia) and vertebroplasty supplemented with MIS Fixation.